berkaybeyaz1/gist-chrome-extension/README.md

 # Gist Chrome Extension for Google Chrome
-This extension added a button the user pages :simple_smile:
+This extension added a button on the user pages :space_invader:

 ___